pulpgrinder/passiflora/README.md

 # Passiflora

-Passiflora is a no-nonsense cross-platform packager that wraps HTML/JavaScript/CSS/etc. in an executable (similar to Electron and its ilk, but far, far more efficiently).
+Passiflora is a low-configuration cross-platform packager that wraps HTML/JavaScript/CSS/etc. in an executable (similar to Electron and its ilk, but far, far more efficiently).

 **Follow for updates: https://x.com/TonyHursh**